johns9819/johns9819/README.md

 - 👋 Hi, I’m John
-- 👀 I’m interested in cars, technology, and video games.
+- 🎧 I’m interested in cars, technology, and video games.
-- 🌱 I’m currently learning to code.
+- 🌱 I’m currently working in developing my role with computers and IT.
-- 💞️ I’m looking to collaborate on learning coding on my own and to get help to code with friends.
+- 🖥️ I’m looking to learn coding on my own and to code with friends to advance and pace myself more.
 - 📫 How to reach me ...

 <!---